splunk/public-o11y-docs/infrastructure/use-navigators.rst

 ----------------------------------------------------

 In the navigator sidebar, you can track the dependencies for:
-* Kubernetes containers.
+- Kubernetes containers.
-* Hosts (:guilabel:`My Data Center` hosts, virtual hosts, Amazon EC2 hosts, Azure Virtual Machines, and Google Cloud Platform hosts).
+- Hosts (:guilabel:`My Data Center` hosts, virtual hosts, Amazon EC2 hosts, Azure Virtual Machines, and Google Cloud Platform hosts).
-* Services running on Kubernetes containers or hosts.
+- Services running on Kubernetes containers or hosts.

-The following table describes the content displayed in the :guilabel:`dependencies` section of the sidebar for different navigators:
+The following table describes the content displayed in the :guilabel:`Dependencies` section of the sidebar for different navigators:

 .. list-table::
    :header-rows: 1
    :widths: 40, 60

    * - :strong:`Navigator`
-     - :strong:`What you see in the dependencies section`
+     - :strong:`What you see in the Dependencies section`

    * - Kubernetes navigators
      - The services and hosts that are running on the Kubernetes containers.